-- \ Return flights London/Seville - \ 7 nights bed and breakfast at two hotels - \ Dinner each night (drinks not included) - \ Lunch Sunday to Friday (drinks not included) - \ Entrance to sites and museums in the itinerary - \ Coach travel as specified in the itinerary - \ Fully guided and escorted tours by Roman Holidays All the above are provided by Thomson, who are members of ATOL and ABTA.
+- \ Return flights London/Seville - \ 7 nights bed and breakfast at two hotels in twin/double room (or supplement) - \ Dinner each night (drinks not included) - \ Lunch Sunday to Friday (drinks not included) - \ Entrance to sites and museums in the itinerary - \ Coach travel as specified in the itinerary - \ Fully guided and escorted tours by Roman Holidays

+All the above are provided by Thomson, which is a member of ATOL and ABTA.

-ROMAN GERMANY- THE EDGE OF Empire December4th to 9th December 4th to December 9th, Field Trip to Roman Germany - the Edge of Empire Roman Germanica formed the hard-won frontier of the Empire and this two-centre trip will take us to the heart of the area.
+ROMAN GERMANY - THE EDGE OF EMPIRE DECEMBER 4TH TO 9TH

+Roman Germanica formed the hard-won frontier of the Empire, and this two-centre trip will take us to the heart of the area.
 Who can forget the opening scene of the film Gladiator, set in the Teutoburg forest?
 Our tour begins in Cologne, and we will visit Aachen and the archaeological park at Xanten.
 Then we travel to Trier, one of the most important cities in the Roman Empire.
-Our trip will coincide with the Christmas markets, so you will of the Roman Empire.
-Its ground plan has remained intact under fields and in 1977 a reconstruction of the town began on a scale of 1:1 over the foundations.
+Our trip will coincide with the Christmas markets, so you will have time to get into the festive spirit, while appreciating the winters that must have put a chill in the hearts of Roman soldiers.

+the town began on a scale of 1:1 over the foundations.
 We will have a Roman-style lunch at Xanten's reconstructed Roman inn.

-Tuesday: En-route to Trier, we will visit the Roman villa at Silberberg, and then Saalburg Roman fort, where a reconstructed Roman fort houses a museum.
-We will walk through a forest to the Feldbergkastell, the highest fort along the Limes (700m).
-In the evening we will arrive, in
+Tuesday: En route to Trier, we will visit the Roman villa at Silberberg, and then Saalburg Roman fort, where a reconstructed Roman fort houses a museum.
+We will walk through a forest to the Feldbergkastell, the highest fort along the Limes (700 metres).
+In the evening we will arrive, in Trier.

-Trier.
 Situated on the banks of the Moselle, Trier was a Roman city and is a Unesco World Heritage site.
 Trier was so important that it was known as Roma Secunda, the second Rome.
-Wednesday: A day in Trier will start at the Basilika, Constantine's throne room, it is the largest surviving single room structure from Roman times and the bridge in Trier dates from AD 144-152.
-We will visit the three public baths in Trier, the Forum baths, the Barbara baths and the Imperial baths, the latter town being the largest outside Rome.
-Finally, we will walk beyond the medieval city wall to see the Roman amphitheatre.
-Thursday: A trip to the Porta Nigra, this impressive Roman gate dates to about AD 180.
+Wednesday: A day in Trier will start at the Basilica, Constantine's throne room; it is the largest surviving single-room structure from Roman times, and the bridge in Trier dates from AD 144-52.
+We will visit the three public baths in Trier, the Forum baths, the Barbara baths and the Imperial baths, the latter baths being the largest outside Rome.
+Finally, we will walk beyond the medieval city wall to see the wonderful Roman amphitheatre.

+Thursday: A trip to the Porta Nigra; this impressive Roman gate dates to about AD 180.
 After lunch we go to Cologne to fly home.
-Costs: Twin/double room £905.00 per person; single room £1,005.00 per person Details and what the price includes: \Return flights London/Cologne \B&b at two hotels \All dinners and lunches either in hotel or restaurant in towns (drinks not included) \Entrance to sites and museums in the itinerary \Coach travel as specified in the itinerary \Fully guided and escorted tours by Roman HolidaysAll the above are provided by Thomson who are members of ATOL and ABTA have time to get in the festive spirit, while appreciating the winters that must have put a chill in hearts of Roman soldiers.
+Cost: Twin/double room £905 per person; single room £1,005 per person Details and what the price includes: \Return flights London/Cologne \5 nights bed and breakfast at two hotels in twin/double room (or supplement) \All dinners and lunches either in hotel or restaurants in towns (drinks not included) \Entrance to sites and museums in the itinerary \Coach travel as specified in the itinerary \Fully guided and escorted tours by Roman Holidays.

+All the above are provided by Thomson, which is a member of ATOL and ABTA.

 The provisional itinerary is: Saturday: Flight from London to Cologne.
 City tour including the Roman north gate and tower, the city hall, the Praetorium and the Romisch-Germanisches Museum.

 Sunday: A morning in Aachen, where the warm springs beneath the town attracted Roman settlers.
 After lunch in the cellar of the town hall, we will visit the museum at Frankenberg Castle.
-Monday: A day at the archaeological park in Xanten, the only Roman town north of the Alps which had not been built over since the collapse
+Monday: A day at the archaeological park in Xanten, the only Roman town north of the Alps which has not been built over since the collapse of the Roman Empire.
+Its ground plan has remained intact under fields, and in 1977 a reconstruction of